 That felt pretty good didn’t it?
 Take another five breaths if you like.
 As you do, repeat the word “relax” to yourself each time you breathe out.
 Every time you breathe this way you send messages of relaxation to your entire nervous system.
 As a result, your heart rate will reduce slightly, your blood pressure will begin to ease, your muscles will begin to loosen and your mind will begin to relax.

 Now let your breathing resume its normal rhythm.
 Don’t try to modify the way you breathe, just let your body do what comes naturally.
-You may find that your breathing become a little deeper all by itself during this meditation.
+You may find that your breathing becomes a little deeper all by itself during this meditation.
 That’s a good thing.
-The extra oxygen will do wonders for your body and mind and will help you to slip deeper into a state of relaxation.
+The extra oxygen will do wonders for your body and mind, and will help you to slip deeper into a state of relaxation.
 You can breath through your nose or your mouth, whatever feels natural to you.

 Your only task from this point forward is to keep your attention focussed on your breathing.
 This is usually easier to accomplish if you focus on one of the following aspects of your breathing: